FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_popup1.md

 We then travelled to upper Egypt where we did Pop-Ups in both Esna and Luxor.
-In Esna, we organised it with Takween a company for integrated community development.
+In Esna, we organised it with ‘Takween’ a company for integrated community development.
 The Pop-Up took place at [the local historic market](/images/news/1.jpg), just across from the ancient Egyptian temple of Esna.
 [A diverse range of locals](/images/news/2.jpg) including shop keepers, workers,